xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 software engineers would claim mastery over the full stack of what is mentioned here.
 It is much more likely for digital humanists to develop proficiency in one or several areas of practice.
-Yet any one of the above foundational competencies have "spillover" effects in "leveling up" the rest of the list.
+Yet any one of the above foundational competencies have spillover effects that "level up" the rest of the list.
 Our intensive, week-long class can only begin to address a small part of the larger, complicated puzzle.